Hexer-7/openwrt-with-modem-drivers/README.md

-Then add new interface (or you can edit wan) and choose protocol "QMI Cellular" and add your APN and if there is auth and choose IPv4 if you ISP not support IPv6 and press "Save" and wait for seconds and it will work
+Then add new interface (or you can edit wan) and choose protocol "QMI Cellular" and add your APN and if there is auth and choose IPv4 if your ISP not support IPv6 and press "Save" and wait for seconds and it will work